Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Introduction

+Efficient computation can also be attained by approximating the inverse covariance matrix via the precision matrix of a Gaussian Markov random field \citep{lindgren2011explicit}.
+Additional approaches include using Monte Carlo simulations to approximate score equations \citep{10.1214/13-AOAS627}, exploring modified unbiased estimating equations \citep{sun2016statistically}, and applying spectral techniques, which enable computationally tractable approximations of the log-likelihood \citep{whittle1954stationary, fuentes2007approximate}.

-The Vecchia approximation, introduced by \cite{vecchia1988estimation}, adopts a distinctive strategy by utilizing the product of conditional sub-likelihoods with small conditioning sets.
-This product serves as a substitute for the full likelihood.
-Essentially, it strategically focuses on conditional densities that involve neighboring observations, facilitating efficient computations while preserving key statistical information.
-For further insights and generalizations, see \cite{stein2004approximating} and \cite{10.1214/19-STS755}.
+The Vecchia approximation \citep{vecchia1988estimation} employs product of conditional sub-likelihoods with small conditioning sets, serving as a substitute for the full likelihood.
+This approach considers conditional densities involving neighboring observations, enabling efficient computation while retaining essential statistical information.
+For further insights and extensions, see \cite{stein2004approximating} and \cite{10.1214/19-STS755}.

-Similarly, composite likelihood (CL) \citep{lindsay1988composite, varin2011overview} constitutes a large family of inference techniques that employ the product of likelihoods for marginal or conditional events, following the "divide and conquer" principle.
-Due to their analytical and numerical simplicity, this manuscript specifically focuses on CL methods.
-CL is also distinguished by its considerable flexibility, demonstrated by its ability to effectively handle irregularly spaced data and its requirement for only the accurate specification of low-dimensional densities.
-Its efficacy in performing estimations has garnered extensive documentation in the spatial context, with references such as \cite{curriero1999composite}, \cite{caragea2007asymptotic}, \cite{bai2012joint}, \cite{bevilacqua2012estimating}, \cite{eidsvik2014estimation}, \cite{bevilacqua2016composite}, and \cite{ruli2016approximate} offering comprehensive insights.

-We concentrate on a variant of CL referred to as block likelihood.
-This involves dividing the sample into blocks, creating log-likelihoods for block pairs, and combining them additively with methodical weighting.
-The choice of a particular block size is determined by the user's preferences for computational speed and the available computational resources.
-Certain alternatives use medium- or large-sized blocks to enhance the approximation of the full likelihood \citep{eidsvik2014estimation}, inherently involving matrix-based implementations.
-In this manuscript, when we mention "large-sized" versions, we specifically allude to those that unavoidably depend on matrices.
-In contrast, the pairwise likelihood adopts a distinct approach by treating each individual observation as a block, representing the opposite end of the methodological spectrum.
-This avoids using matrices while maintaining a satisfactory level of statistical accuracy \citep{bevilacqua2015comparing}.
-Within this spectrum of variations, there are different possibilities, each aiming to achieve a balanced compromise between statistical and computational efficiencies.

-In this study, we develop an additional matrix-free version of block likelihood, termed bi-conditional likelihood (bi-CL).
-This approach considers blocks of size two and systematically merges pairs of blocks through conditioning.
-This allows for the joint consideration of more information than conventional pairwise likelihood, achieving it without an increase in computational complexity, which is quadratic in the sample size.
-The conditional distribution utilized in our approach is bivariate, eliminating the need for matrix manipulation, as we provide an explicit formula for the objective function that does not ultimately rely on matrix operations.
-Moreover, we adopt the conventional and effective strategy of forming only a small number of pairs, not only to increase the speed of the method but also to enhance statistical efficiency.